 Sculpting the kind of washboard waistline every guy desires doesn't require you to always follow the same road every other guy took to get there.
 It's hard to stay committed enough to see results if you're not in tune with a program from the start.
 That's why having a few abs routines to choose from can help you determine the best approach for you.
 Check out these strategies, then choose your favorite abs workout routine from our Abdominal Trifecta.

 So you prefer holding your workouts amongst iron and steel, do you?
-Then you probably already know there's no need to worry about becoming too bulky by bringing weights into your ab routine.
-"The abdominal muscles aren't designed for size; they are designed for function," says Fred McDaniel, master trainer and co-founder of the Human Performance Center in Santa Fe, N.M.
-That means no matter how hard you try, your stomach muscles may get stronger, tighter and firmer, but using weights will never inflate them.
+Then you probably already know there's no need to worry about becoming too bulky by bringing weights into your abs routine.
+"The abdominal muscles aren't designed for size; they are designed for function," says Fred McDaniel, master trainer and co-founder of the Human Performance Center in Santa Fe, NM.
+That means no matter how hard you try, your stomach muscles may get stronger, tighter, and firmer, but using weights will never inflate them.

-Working out at home may feel limiting to some, but for others, it offers the greatest amount of freedom.
-Being away from prying eyes can allow you to try abdominal exercises you might otherwise feel too self-conscious to do in public—movements that may look silly, but are guaranteed to put your abdominal muscles through paces most basic ab moves can never touch.
+Working out at home may feel limiting to some, but for others it offers the greatest amount of freedom.
+Being away from prying eyes can allow you to try abdominal exercises you might otherwise feel too self-conscious to do in public—movements that may look silly, but are guaranteed to put your abdominal muscles through paces most basic abs moves can never touch.

 Every Pilates move requires a set of tight, strong abs simply to hold yourself in the starting position.
-The continual tension on your abs keeps your midsection muscles working overtime to maintain your posture, which lets you reap even more six-pack success from every exercise on offer here.
+The continual tension on your abs keeps your midsection muscles working overtime to maintain your posture, which lets you reap even more six-pack success from every exercise offered here.